fastlane-old/codes/README.md

 or
 ###### Automatically lose money by giving away your app for free...

+## This tool is not maintained any more

 ##### This tool was sponsored by [Max Bäumle](http://maxbaeumle.com) and [Textastic Code Editor](http://www.textasticapp.com)